 Of course, for the well-being of our residents, we also ask that visitors take precautionary infection control measures.
 We do reserve the right to impose restrictions on visiting arrangements where a visit or time of visit could pose a risk, or should a resident ask for restrictions to be made.

-Cahercalla Community Hospital and Hospice Care is a private nursing home.
+Cahercalla Community Care is a private nursing home.
 This means that while your Medical Card will cover your doctor’s fees and much of the cost of your medication, it will not cover the nursing home fees.
 We will let you know the daily rate of your room, before your admission.

 We require a deposit of 1 week’s fees which is payable on admission.
 This is then deducted from your final invoice when you are discharged.